UNDER THE MOUNTAIN

 Bryce had apparently banned the Press, which explains why photographs seem to have been taken from afar.
 The government’s delaying the publication of official documents relating to the episode suggests an attempt to conceal dishonourable deeds.

-Although Fromm was offered his old job back at the sawmill, he wrote that the government paid him too well for him to then consider leaving the constabulary, which disbanded in 1886.
-He did return to Inglewood, to work at Brown’s sawmill._______________
+Although the sawmill offered Fromm his old job back, he wrote that the government paid him too well for him to consider leaving the constabulary.
+When it disbanded in 1886, he did return to Inglewood, to work at Brown’s sawmill.

 A report from the House of Representatives’ Native Affairs committee in 1879, shows the government was already enmeshed in land claims.
-That report alone dealt with more than 80 principal claimants attached to “and Others.”132
+That report alone dealt with more than 80 principal claimants attached to people grouped together as “and Others.”133

 For example, Rawiri Te Rangikaurua wanted compensation for the 80 kilometres of Waikato-Taranaki railway than ran through his land.
-The committee said it did “Not think it necessary to report an opinion on the subject-matter.”133
+The committee said it did “[n]ot think it necessary to report an opinion on the subject-matter.”134

 Tamati Te Ito, a descendant of the Puketapu hapu of Ngatiawa iwi, was still living in the clearing his ancestors had made when the colonists cut the Mountain Road through it in 1872 and 1873.
 The area is marked on early maps as “Tamati’s Clearing.”
-Tamati apparently explained why another clearing was named Moa or Te Moa: As a young boy he attended a meeting of north and south Taranaki iwi and remembered one of the delicacies offered: preserved moa flesh.135
+Tamati apparently explained why another clearing was named Moa or Te Moa: As a young boy he attended a meeting of north and south Taranaki iwi and remembered one of the delicacies offered was preserved moa flesh.136

-In 1908, “T” Dodunski “and others (three of August Neustrowski’s sons and two Potrozes) looked to the court for the balance of a bushfelling contract completed for a Samuel Turkington the year before.
-This was not the first time Poles had used the court to get paid—August Neustrowski learnt early on that English-speaking landowners underestimated the Poles ability to calculate acreage.137
+In 1908, “T” Dodunski “and others” (three of August Neustrowski’s sons and two Potrozes) looked to the court for the balance of a bushfelling contract completed for a Samuel Turkington the year before.
+This was not the first time Poles had used the court to get paid—August Neustrowski learnt early on that English-speaking landowners underestimated the Poles ability to calculate acreage.138

 As in any society made up of different nationalities, it took time to create trust.
 And, as in all societies, there were scoundrels and saints on all sides.
 Anything less would have made life incredibly boring.